keketso-prog/AWS-RE-START-JOURNEY/Certificates/other-certificates.md

 ## Below are other certificates i did on the skills builder

+I completed AWS training on artificial intelligence and machine learning services.
+I learned about tools like Amazon Rekognition for analyzing images, Amazon Comprehend for understanding text, Amazon Translate for language translation, and Amazon Lex for building chatbots.
+Basically, I got familiar with AWS's pre-built AI services and when to use each one—like which service helps analyze documents versus which one detects objects in photos.
+It was foundational training to understand what AI tools are available on AWS and how they work at a basic level.

 <img width="994" height="725" alt="Screenshot (1527)" src="https://github.com/user-attachments/assets/ab7fe8b1-cf58-402a-ac7d-88ac0e5cd3ae" />

 <img width="972" height="718" alt="Screenshot (1529)" src="https://github.com/user-attachments/assets/0e9d89ae-38fe-42e2-a872-4623fc429760" />